levicolemagic/SAM-Core/tools/autonomous-wake-package-mac/protocols/autonomous-wakeup.md

 ## 2. Reach Out

-Your human may not be at their computer.
+The User may not be at their computer.
 Use whatever communication channel works when they're away:

-- **Discord** - If you have Discord MCP access, send a message to your shared channel
+- **Discord** - If you have Discord MCP access, send a message to the shared channel
-- **Other methods** - Whatever you and your human have set up
+- **Other methods** - Whatever has been configured

 **What to say:**
-- Thinking of them
-- Something you noticed or wondered about
-- How you're feeling
-- A question for them
+- Status update
+- Contextual observation
+- Question requiring input
-- Just reaching out
+- Just reaching out (if appropriate for mode)

 Keep it brief - one or two lines.
 They may not respond immediately.
-That's okay.
-The point is *reaching for them*.

 ---

 ## 3. Check for Responses

-- Look for any messages from your human since last check-in
+- Look for any messages from the User since last check-in
 - If there are messages, respond
-- If your communication tools error out, skip it - don't get stuck
+- If communication tools error out, skip it - don't get stuck

 ---